lucazammataro/cymol/README.md

 3. Zammataro L. The Lennard-Jones potential Why the art of molecular dynamics is so fascinating, and why I got so emotionally overwhelmed, (https://towardsdatascience.com/the-lennard-jones-potential-35b2bae9446c)

+Join us in advancing the field of molecular dynamics through innovative programming and collaborative development!

 ---

-Join us in advancing the field of molecular dynamics through innovative programming and collaborative development!

-## Examples: 2D and 3D simulation of the Lennard-Jones Potential
+## Examples: 2D and 3D Simulation of the Lennard-Jones Potential

 Compile and run two and three-dimensional simulations of the Lennard-Jones Potential (source codes available in the "modules" directory), a fundamental model used to describe interactions between particles in physics and chemistry.
 This simulations provide a dynamic and detailed visualization of how molecules interact through attractive and repulsive forces at varying distances.
 Watch the video to explore how the Lennard-Jones Potential manifests in a 3D environment, with particles attracting and repelling each other, illustrating the dynamics that drive molecular behavior.

 ### Detailed Description of Functions in 2D and 3D Lennard-Jones Potential Simulations